Complexity Theory

 The aim of the course is to introduce the theory of computational complexity.
 The course will explain measures of the complexity of problems and of algorithms, based on time and space used on abstract models.
 Important complexity classes will be defined, and the notion of completeness established through a thorough study of NP-completeness.
 Applications to cryptography will be considered.

-- Cryptographic complexity.
-One-way functions.
-The class UP.
+- Cryptography.
+One-way functions; the class UP.

 Objectives